 If you're a reader, it's possible the best horse name for you is inspired by your favorite book.

-- coat (which is silvery gray by day and hardly to be seen at night) but also his mythological qualities, he is, after all, a fictional horse.
+- Shadowfax - Lord of the Ring lovers would be hard pressed to forget the 'lord of horses.'
+Notable not only for his coat (which is silvery gray by day and hardly to be seen at night) but also his mythological qualities, he is, after all, a fictional horse.
 However, understanding human speech and running faster than the wind definitely make this fictional beast stand out from the crowd.

 - Blackjack - Blackjack is Percy Jackson's very own flying horse from Rick Riordan's Percy Jackson series.
 Not only does the horse help Percy get around, but he also goes to Percy with his problems (as do the other beasts.)
 That special bond makes Blackjack a pretty great horse from literature.